Oakley Street, Name and History

 History

-The sale was finalised in April of 1921 and the A&P asked the council to close that portion of Oakley Street – 800 links lots 2, 3, 4 and 5 of section 295 southwest Oakley, and 100 links on the northwest.
+The sale was finalised in April of 1921 and the A&P Association asked the council to close that portion of Oakley Street – 800 links, being lots 2, 3, 4 and 5 of section 295 southwest Oakley Street, and 100 links on the northwest.
 A meeting of local electors was called to make the decision in March of 1922.
-The citizens voted in favour of increasing the A&P grounds via this method.
-A special order was passed by the council in April 1922 and that portion of Oakley Street was closed.
-By 1929 a cattle pavilion had been erected there.
+The citizens voted in favour of increasing the A&P Association grounds via this method.
+A special order was passed by the council in April 1922 and that portion of Oakley Street was closed for A&P Association use.

 Early residents included